-As an option, a low fuel level sensor may be installed in the left tank (required for UK and USA Primary category).
+A low fuel sensor is installed.
 The LOW FUEL warning light is triggered as soon as 5 litres or less of useable fuel remain in the tank.

 The gascolator drains through the body on the right side, near the suspension bow, allowing easy access for drainage.
-Always close properly after inspection!
+Allows close properly after inspection!